YingkaiHao/LeetCode/Algorithm/double pointer.md

 ## 3. Reverse vowels of a string

 Given a string s, reverse only all the vowels in the string and return it.
-The vowels are 'a', 'e', 'i', 'o', 'u', and they can appear in both cases.
+The vowels are 'a', 'e', 'i', 'o', 'u', and they can appear in both cases.(problem 345)

 Example 1: